Southern Cornbread Dressing Recipe

 • Add the onions, celery, green pepper and stuffing mix to crumbled cornbread.
 Completely mix everything together until thoroughly mixed.

-• Next add cream of mushroom soups, cream of chicken soups and 6 cups of the homemade stock and combine thoroughly.
+• Next add cream of mushroom soup, cream of chicken soup and 3 cups of the homemade stock and combine thoroughly.
 Make sure you are mixing every single thing in as well as possible so flavor gets throughout.

 • Next place slices of bread to the top of dressing mixture.
-Pour remaining 2 cups of chicken stock over the bread and dressing soaking the bread then mix thoroughly into the dressing mixture.
+Pour 1 cup of chicken stock over the bread and dressing soaking the bread then mix thoroughly into the dressing mixture.

-• Finally add ground sage, poultry seasoning and pepper and mix in until well seasoned.
+• Finally add ground sage, poultry seasoning and pepper and mix in until well seasoned and everything is combined.

 To Assemble

-• Begin by adding a layer of dressing mixture to bottom of 9×13 pan about a ¾ to an inch high to cover the bottom of the pan.
+• Begin by adding a third of the dressing mixture to the bottom of 9×13 pan about a ¾ to an inch high to cover the bottom of the pan.
 Line the layer with shredded chicken then repeat with another large layer of dressing then chicken and repeat ending with dressing at the top of the pan.
-Repeat for the other 9×13 pan.
+Add a little stock to the top of the dressing to keep it moist while baking.

 Notes